NVIDIA/cccl/docs/readme.md

 # Building docs

 Most docs can be *prepared* locally, but the build process is partially invested in the github workflows.
+This script accepts a tag name and runs a given script inside the container.
+This takes care of dependencies and system config for the user.

 ## First steps